theRoboxx/python-language-server/README.rst

 A Python 3.6+ implementation of the `Language Server Protocol`_.
 A friendly fork of the `palantir/python-language-server`.

-Major changes compared tu upstream:
+Major changes compared to upstream:

 * added `completionItem/resolve` support to improve performance of completions
 * implemented caching of completion labels for numpy, pandas, tensorflow and matplotlib for Jedi completions